felixheck/laabr/README.md

 ---

 ## Introduction
-**laabr** is a well-formatted [pino](https://github.com/pinojs/pino) logger for [hapi.js](https://github.com/hapijs/hapi) which is based on the plugin [hapi-pino](https://github.com/pinojs/hapi-pino).
+**laabr** is a well-formatted [pino ⇗](https://github.com/pinojs/pino) logger for [hapi.js ⇗](https://github.com/hapijs/hapi) which is based on the plugin [hapi-pino ⇗](https://github.com/pinojs/hapi-pino).
 It enables optionally to log in JSON for easy post-processing.
-It listens to various [hapi.js events](docs/tokens-formats-presets.md#formats) and logs in a well-formatted manner.
-Therefor it is possible to define custom formats alike the [morgan](https://github.com/expressjs/morgan) ones or make use of available presets.
+It listens to various [hapi.js events ⇗](docs/tokens-formats-presets.md#formats) and logs in a well-formatted manner.
+Therefor it is possible to define custom formats alike the [morgan ⇗](https://github.com/expressjs/morgan) ones or make use of available presets.
 Additionally it enables to define own tokens which could be used in custom formats. *laabr* is the Swabian translation for *talking*.

 This plugin is implemented in ECMAScript 6 without any transpilers like `babel`.<br>
 Additionally `standard` and `ava` are used to grant a high quality implementation.